-- Campus Catalog --Registration Priority

 English: English, Film Studies, Language and Literacy, Literature, Writing

-Environmental Studies: Conservation, Ecology, Environmental Biology, Environmental Health and Safety
+Environmental Studies: Conservation, Ecology, Environmental Biology, Environmental Engineering, Environmental Health and Safety

 Fashion: Apparel/Fashion Merchandising